Donate to CDF

 (We will not use your phone number to call you)

-Make cheques payable to The Cyclists’ Defence Fund, and send it to:The Cyclists’ Defence Fund
+Make cheques payable to The Cyclists’ Defence Fund (please do not make cheques payable to CTC), and send to:The Cyclists’ Defence Fund

 c/o CTC, Parklands